 Articulation Agreements and Institutional Agreements

-The University of North Florida acknowledges formalized articulation agreements in an effort to support the transfer of students from certain institutions into four-year programs.
+The University of North Florida acknowledges formalized articulation agreements in an effort to support the transfer of students from partnership institutions into four-year programs.
 This section outlines the types of articulation agreements that are accepted at UNF.
 For more information about articulated programs, please contact the Office of Records and Registration.

 Statewide 2+2 Articulation Agreement

-Established in 1971, Florida's Statewide Articulation Agreement (codified in Section 1007.23, Florida Statutes and Chapter 6A-10.024, Florida Administrative Code) provides the foundation for the Associate of Arts Degree as the most direct means of transferring from a Florida college to one of the 12 state universities.
+Established in 1971, Florida's Statewide Articulation Agreement (codified in Section 1007.23, Florida Statutes and Chapter 6A-10.024, Florida Administrative Code) provides the foundation for the Associate of Arts Degree as the most direct means of transferring from a Florida public college to one of the 12 state universities.
 Under this agreement, students who graduate from one of the state colleges with an Associate of Arts degree are guaranteed the following:

 - Admission to one of the 12 state universities, except to limited access programs (Admission to the student's preferred public postsecondary institution or program is not guaranteed.)